Edgenesis/shifu/docs/design/shifu-framework/telemetry-service-MQTT.md

 # Telemetry Service MQTT Endpoint Design

 ## Introduction
-Telemetry Service is a standalone service that takes telemetry data collected by `deviceShifu` and push it to designated endpoints for future process.
+Telemetry Service is a standalone service that takes telemetry data collected by `deviceShifu` and fan-out it to designated endpoints for future process.
-This doc aims to provide a design on how to send telemetry to MQTT endpoints.
+This doc aims to provide a design on how to fan-out telemetry to MQTT endpoints.

 ## Design-Goal
 Let telemetry service support pushing telemetries to MQTT endpoints.